The Best Face Masks for Exercising -- Athleta, Lululemon and More

 Other retailers have started offering face masks that are alternatives to true personal protective equipment (PPE), which are disposable and predominantly used by medical staff.
 These everyday, reusable options include face masks for adults, face masks for kids, clear face masks and face masks with matching outfits.
 Well-known apparel and fashion brands like Levi's, J.Crew, Athleta, Old Navy, The Honest Company, Forever 21, Gap and Kim Kardashian's SKIMS sell their own lines of masks as well.
 Additionally, check out ET Style’s curated list of face mask accessories.

-Below, ET Style's picks of the best face masks for exercising that you can shop online right now.
+Below, ET Style's picks of the best face masks for exercising that will help you stay active (and safe) in the New Year.

 For the most up-to-date news and information about the coronavirus pandemic, visit the World Health Organization website.